Heavy water: Canada

 The Atomic Energy of Canada Limited (AECL) design of power reactor requires large quantities of heavy water to act as a neutron moderator and coolant.
-AECL ordered two heavy water plants, which were built and operated in Atlantic Canada at Glace Bay, Nova Scotia (by Deuterium of Canada Limited) and Port Hawkesbury, Nova Scotia (by General Electric Canada).
+AECL ordered two heavy water plants, which were built and operated in Atlantic Canada at Glace Bay, Nova Scotia (by Deuterium of Canada Limited) and Point Tupper, Richmond County, Nova Scotia (by Canadian General Electric).
 These plants proved to have significant design, construction and production problems.
-Consequently, AECL built the Bruce Heavy Water Plant (44.1854°N 81.3618°W), which it later sold to Ontario Hydro, to ensure a reliable supply of heavy water for future power plants.
+The Glace Bay plant reached full production in 1984 after being taken over by AECL in 1971.
+The Point Tupper plant reached full production in 1974 and AECL purchased the plant in 1975.
+Design changes from the Point Tupper plant were carried through as AECL built the Bruce Heavy Water Plant (44.1854°N 81.3618°W), which it later sold to Ontario Hydro, to ensure a reliable supply of heavy water for future power plants.
 The two Nova Scotia plants were shut down in 1985 when their production proved unnecessary.

 The Bruce Heavy Water Plant (BHWP) in Ontario was the world's largest heavy water production plant with a capacity of 1600 tonnes per year at its peak (800 tonnes per year per full plant, two fully operational plants at its peak).
 It used the Girdler sulfide process to produce heavy water, and required 340,000 tonnes of feed water to produce one tonne of heavy water.
 It was part of a complex that included eight CANDU reactors, which provided heat and power for the heavy water plant.
 The site was located at Douglas Point/Bruce Nuclear Generating Station near Tiverton, Ontario, on Lake Huron where it had access to the waters of the Great Lakes.